Doctoral programme in Neuroscience

 Basic Human Neuroscience

 We can now offer a seven (7)-week course in Basic Human Neuroscience for doctoral students without a basic training in biomedicine/medicine.
-This course follows the curriculum of the medical programme at Karolinska Institutet.
-It will be given every semester starting Spring 2020 and will be announced in the course catalogue.
+This course follows the curriculum of the biomedicine programme at Karolinska Institutet.
+It will be given every fall semester and will be announced in the course catalogue.

 If you have studied basic neuroscience but feel that you need to refresh your knowledge, we recommend the free online course in Medical Neuroscience organised by Duke University.